 Tokyo Disney Celebration Hotel is perfect for families looking for something a little less extravagant.
 This is the only Disney hotel not located in the Resort area.
 A free 20-minute shuttle drive into the resort is offered to guests.

 The budget-friendly resort is divided into two themed hotels.
 Tokyo Disney Celebration Hotel – Wish, is themed to everything that wishes and dreams are made of.
 While Tokyo Disney Celebration Hotel – Discover reveals a sense of adventure and excitement.
+Check availability.

 Getting to Tokyo Disney Resort